mikoskinen/Blazor.AdaptiveCards/doc/cards/introduction.md

 ---
 order: 0
-title: Introduction to Blazor Adaptive Cards
+title: Display lists and columns of cards using Cards component
 ---